zanreal-labs/legal/en/legal/privacy.md

 Our software development services include custom application development, web platform creation, and cloud infrastructure solutions.
 Our marketing services encompass digital marketing campaigns, SEO optimization, and performance analytics.
 We provide remote IT support to help businesses maintain their technology systems, and our UI/UX design services ensure optimal user experiences across digital touchpoints.

 ZanReal Labs provides the tools, workflows, cloud infrastructure, and professional expertise businesses need to build, deploy, scale, and maintain high-performance websites, applications, and digital marketing presence.
-Our [documentation](/docs) includes relevant privacy-related details about our products and services, including real-time analytics, event gateways, AI-powered integrations, marketing automation, and IT support systems.
+Our [documentation](/docs) includes relevant privacy-related details about our products and services, including real-time analytics, AI-powered integrations, marketing automation, and IT support systems.

 ## Applicability

 This Privacy Notice ("Notice") explains ZanReal Labs practices regarding the collection, use, disclosure, and processing of your information; the rights and choices you may have with respect to such information; how you may contact us; and how we protect your information when you:

-1. Visit ZanReal Labs websites, such as: zanreal.com, nemo.zanreal.com and other ZanReal Labs affiliated websites, such as blogs, event registrations, community discussions, forums, and social media platforms (collectively our "Sites");
+1. Visit ZanReal Labs websites, such as: zanreal.com, nemo.zanreal.com and other ZanReal Labs affiliated websites, such as blogs, community discussions, forums, and social media platforms (collectively our "Sites");

 2. Access or use the products, services, and any related applications offered by ZanReal Labs, engage directly with us, or use third-party partners, products, professional services, or interfaces that employ ZanReal Labs technology, including our web-based platforms and professional services, (collectively, the "Services") as a Customer or authorized user, including but not limited to: